tayganr/purviewlab/modules/module10.md

     > :bulb: **Did you know?**
     >
-    > While Microsoft Purview provides a number of system built type definitions for a variety of object types, Customers can use the API to create their own custom type definitions.
+    > While Microsoft Purview provides a number of system built type definitions for a variety of object types, customers can use the API to create their own custom type definitions.

     ![ALT](../images/module10/10.12-typedef-search.png)